SyedMuzamilM/blog/src/content/blog/a-bignners-guid-to-bitwise-operators-understanding-not-and-or-and-xor.md

 }
 ```

-Since Bitwise Operators work on the bit level, we will convert the numbers into their [binary form](https://www.blackkalu.com/blog/introduction-to-binary-numbers/) and then we will compare all the individual bits.
+Since Bitwise Operators work on the bit level, we need to convert the numbers into their [binary form](https://www.blackkalu.com/blog/introduction-to-binary-numbers/) and then compare all the individual bits.

 Here x is 4 and y is 5, and say the size of int is 4 bytes (which you can check by `sizeof(int)` in c/c++).
-So, the binary representation of 4 would be: 00000000 00000000 00000000 00000100
+Here we will only take 1 byte.
+So, the binary representation of 4 would be: 00000100

-and the binary representation 5 would be 00000000 00000000 00000000 00000101
+and the binary representation 5 would be 00000101

-When using the Bitwise AND operator on x and y, we will have to compare all the bits individually.
-In other words, we can say we need to apply Bitwise AND on individual bits from right to left.
-In our case, we will take the last byte for simplicity.
+When using the Bitwise AND (&) operator on x and y, we have to compare all the bits individually.
+In other words, we can say we need to apply Bitwise AND (&) on individual bits from right to left.

 `00000100 & 00000101 = 00000100 // 4`